Ultimate Collection (Aimee Mann album): Lawsuit

 Mann did not approve the release of Ultimate Collection.
 In a statement on her website, she said that the record company, Universal Music, had refused her offer to choose tracks and provide artwork.
-Instead, the compilation includes songs Mann considered substandard, such as a rough mix, a live radio performance and a cover she recorded as a favor for a film producer friend.
+Instead, the compilation includes songs Mann considered substandard, such as a rough mix, a live radio performance, and a song recorded for the 1987 film Back to the Beach as a favor for a producer friend.
+It excludes most of her later work, such as her 1999 Academy Award-nominated song "Save Me".

 In 2001, Mann sued Universal Music, saying the release breached an stipulation in her contract that Universal could not release a compilation without her consent.
-Mann sought more than $2 million in damages.
+She also said the packaging and liner notes falsely suggested Mann had endorsed the compilation.
+She sought more than $2 million in damages.

 Track listing

 All tracks written by Aimee Mann unless otherwise noted.